Muntaka.com

-In framing everyday Accra, my work foregrounds the proliferation of urban struggles and evokes traces of urban memories.
-Drawing on my own ethnographic fieldwork, I show the hidden geographies of Accra’s urban youth.
-Examples: youth boxing as a catalyst for upward social mobility in coastal Jamestown and hazardous child labour along the banks of the Korle, where struggles and dreams intersect.
+Drawing on my own ethnographic fieldwork, I show the hidden geographies of urban youth.
+Examples: youth boxing as a catalyst for upward social mobility in coastal Jamestown and hazardous child labour along the banks of the Korle, a meeting place for memories and hope.

 I draw on Edward Soja’s spatial justice theory to emphasize locational discrimination on the urban frontline.

-Approaching from intersectional perspectives, I document fragile urban frontiers by engaging notions like urban form, precarious urbanisms, urban futures, belonging, and emblematic sites of memory.
-I then turn my attention towards the harsh and constraining realities on the margins to reveal/depict urban struggles/biographical narratives.
+Approaching from intersectional perspectives, I document fragile urban frontiers by engaging notions like precarious urbanisms, urban futures, belonging, and emblematic sites of memory.
+I then turn my attention towards the harsh and constraining realities on the margins to reveal/depict socio-spatial struggles/biographical narratives.

 I also frequently ground my practices — in documenting sacrifice zones — within the framework of Rob Nixon’s slow violence to show youth on the frontlines of toxic exposures in the urban global south.